Some links in this post may be affiliate links

 Direct sunlight: Move the plant to a more shaded spot or use a light curtain to shield it from direct sunshine.

-Brown leaf tips on Ti Plant are caused by dry air, underwatering, salts accumulation, and drafts.
+Brown leaf tips on Hawaiian Ti Plant are caused by dry air, underwatering, salts accumulation, and drafts.

-Dry air: To elevate humidity, set the pot on a wet pebble tray or use a humidifier.
-You may also grow the plant in a well-lit bathroom, kitchen and other humid areas in the home
+Dry air: To elevate humidity, set the pot on a wet pebble tray, use a cool mist humidifier or grow the plant in a well-lit bathroom, kitchen and other humid areas in the home

 Underwatering: Water when the top 2-3 inches of soil dry but do not allow the soil to dry out completely.